External Beam Radiation Therapy Treatment

-The goal of radiation therapy is to get a high enough dose of radiation into the body to kill the cancer cells while sparing the surrounding healthy tissue from damage.
+The goal of radiation therapy is to direct large enough doses of ionizing radiation into the body to kill cancer cells while sparing the surrounding healthy tissue from damage.
 Several different radiation therapy techniques have been developed to accomplish this.
 Depending on the location, size and type of your tumor or tumors, you may receive one or a combination of these techniques.
 Your cancer treatment team will work with you to determine which treatment and how much radiation is best for you.

-During external beam radiation therapy, a beam of radiation is directed through the skin to a tumor and the immediate surrounding area in order to destroy the main tumor and any nearby cancer cells.
+During external beam radiation therapy, beams of radiation are directed through the skin to a tumor and the immediate surrounding area to destroy the main tumor and any nearby cancer cells.
 To minimize side effects, the treatments are typically given every day for a number of weeks.

 Three-Dimensional Conformal Radiation Therapy (3D-CRT)